-Reduction Of The Environmental And Social Impact In The Supply Chain
+Reduction Of The Environmental And Social Impact In The Supply Chain productivity and quality of the plantations.

 The project focused on the diagnosis of the palm oil production chain carried out jointly with the World Wildlife Fund (WWF) was completed.
 The purpose of this project was to reduce the environmental and social risks inherent to said raw material and to make the palm oil sourcing more sustainable for all of Grupo Nutresa's companies.
 At the end of 2017, the Organization undertook the study of the beef production chain, a project that will be completed in 2018.